vb-pogribnyi/OpenCircle/Open Circle.md

 ![circle_9](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\01_dataset\circle_9.png)

-Notice that image on the left is cut by 30% (since we do this line):
+Notice that image on the left is cut by 30% (since we have this code):

 ```python
 plt.plot(xs[15:-15], ys[15:-15])
 ```

+The gap has become larger, because we have smaller amount of points overall, but still removing 15 of them.

 Now I will add to this function only a return value.
-The final code looks like this (assuming the code from the previous chapter is still at place):
+The final code for the function looks like this:

 ```python
 def get_circle(p1, p2, n):